-- For the morning core programs, children must be between 30 months (21/2 years) and 5 years old at the time of admission.
+- 1. For the morning core programs, children must be between 30 months ($2\frac{1}{2}$ years) and 5 years old at the time of admission.
 For the Friday morning, enrollment in a core program is mandatory, as well as the child must be 3 years of age by December 31st and fully toilet trained of the registered school year. - 2.
-Children in the Core program who are not toilet trained should wear a "pull-up" type diaper.
+Children in the Core program who are not toilet trained should wear a "pull-up" type diaper with tabs.
 Please note that children are taken to the washroom prior to snack or at their request. - 3.
-All registration forms, including Immunization Records for the child and the duty parents, must be complete, and handed in before the child's first class. - 4.
-Membership fee and tuition cheques/e-transfers, if applicable are due at the time of registration.
-If paying by tuition e-transfer, this must be indicated on the registration form. - 5.
+All registration forms, including Immunization Records for the child and the duty parents, must be complete, and handed in before the child's first class.

+- 4. Membership fee and tuition cheques/e-transfers are due at the time of registration.
+If paying by tuition e-transfer, this must be indicated on the registration form.
+Any service charges incurred by the Nursery School will be passed on to the originator of the cheque or account holder. - 5.
 The Childcare and Early Year Act, 2014 states that all employees, volunteers, and placement students are required to complete a Criminal Reference Check with Vulnerable Sector Search or Offense of Declaration Form prior to commencing any interactions with children registered in the nursery school program.
 More information can be found in Appendix J.